Goa vs Rishikesh yoga teacher training comparison — Divinepath

 Which is better for yoga teacher training: Goa or Rishikesh?

-Is Rishikesh cheaper than Goa for yoga teacher training?
+Is Rishikesh cheaper than Goa for yoga teacher training at Divinepath?

 Can beginners join yoga teacher training in Goa or Rishikesh?